Configure SPF registration for Secure Exchanges

 • Related Articles

-• Configure DKIM for my domain
+• How do I configure DKIM for my domain?

 To properly configure and manage DKIM (DomainKeys Identified Mail) in the Secure Exchanges online portal, it is essential to follow specific steps to ensure the security and authenticity of sent emails.
 Here is a detailed guide.
 DKIM Configuration ...